“Okay, I’ll be right there,” I told Mom on the phone before hanging up.

 “Here you go,” she smiled.

 I took the package from her with shivering hands.
-I wanted to open it right away, but I decided to wait until I was back in the bar.
+I wanted to open it right away, but I decided to wait until I was back at the bar.
 I waved my goodbye, left the place, and ran all the way back to my bar.

 My bar.
 I loved the sound of that.